sukharah/MES-Unpacker/readme.md

 g++ -std=c++11 -iquote header "source/main.cpp" "source/MES.cpp"
 ```

+To allow the program to perform sequential deduplication of generated MES files,
+add the `-DDUPE` compiler flag.

 ## To run
 The program takes 3 parameters, and exposes the following two functions